mrsarthak001/COVID-19-/README.md

 11.Home delivery of items: In this feature any shop owner who does home delivery can add his shop and others in that area can order from it

-#### Note:-Currently we are targeting all the districts the Uttrakhand.
+#### Note:-Currently we are targeting all the districts of Uttrakhand.

 ## SCREENSHOT OF APP